 - Additional information about Senior Youth (High School)

-Youth Participation in the larger Congregation: Beacon is a congregation that welcomes youth to attend and participate in our larger congregation.
+Youth Participation in the larger Congregation: Beacon is a place that welcomes youth to attend and participate in the work of our larger congregation.
 Youth are invited to join us for worship and to share their skills & presence in worship services, in acts of social action, as members of congregational committees, and as leaders of our Children’s small groups.

 P.S.
 Are you interested in working in our Youth Ministry as a Senior Youth Advisor or Junior Youth Facilitator?
 Working with teenagers isn’t as hard as everyone makes it out to be.
-After all, teenagers are people.
-Just like you and me.
-In fact, it is often incredibly fun AND gratifying.
-(After all, what other meetings in your life are you asked: “If you could visit any planet, where and why?” or invited to sit by a tree for 30-minutes with your journal?)
-Also, don’t worry about being cool.
-You get your “cool” by caring about them.
+Teenagers are people just like you and me.
+In fact, working with youth is often incredibly fun AND gratifying.
+After all, what other meetings in your life are you asked, “If you could visit any planet, where would you go and why?” or invited to sit by a tree for 30-minutes with just your thoughts and your journal?
+And don’t worry about being cool.
+You get your “cool” by caring about our awesome youth.

-Junior Youth Facilitators and Senior Youth Advisors must have attended our congregation for at least 6-months prior to getting involved and must be 25-years old.
-Advisors are trained by our Youth Director, mentored by other advisors, undergo a 3-month trial period, and attend regular advisor meetings where you develop additional relationships within our community.
+Junior Youth Facilitators and Senior Youth Advisors must have attended Beacon for at least 6-months prior to getting involved and must be 25-years old.
+You are supported and trained by me, mentored by other advisors, undergo a 3-month trial period, and attend regular advisor meetings where you develop additional relationships within our community.